 Whether you are attending a football match for the first time, are a regular season ticket holder, an employee of the football club, agency worker or a part of the visiting team; a visit to a football stadium should be an enjoyable and above all safe experience.
 As a local or visiting fan, your trip to any football stadium, whether large or small should be a fun experience where you get to support your team, feel an amazing atmosphere and see or participate in the action.

 Most of us will visit a football stadium, or another sporting venue for fun, to relax and even to blow off a little steam.
 However, this does not mean that football stadia are always free from risk or dangers and there have been some large historical incidences of football stadium injuries to individuals and groups of people.
 Unfortunately, for some fans, players or employees, a trip to the football stadium could result in a football stadium accident claim.
 For the employees of and those who work at a sports stadium, the threat of an accident at work is can be greater than people who might work in more day-to-day settings, such as shops or offices.

-If you have been involved in an accident in a football stadium, such as a crush injury in the crowds, or a slip, trip or fall on the terraces or elsewhere in the stadium, you could be asking who is to blame for your injury?
+If you have been involved in an accident at a football match stadium, such as a crush injury in the crowds, or a slip, trip or fall on the terraces or elsewhere in the stadium, you may be asking who is to blame for your injury.
 If you have been injured at a football stadium, no matter what your accident or injury, if it was not your fault you may be entitled to claim compensation.
 Establishing who is to blame can be difficult.
 It could be the responsibility of the stadium owner, the football team’s owner’s or companies or other parties who may own or run a concession.
-If you have had an injury and had to visit your doctor, you could be entitled to compensation.
+If you have had an injury, you could be entitled to compensation.